Background pattern

 Keep your inhaler clean and dry.

-To clean it, pass a dry cloth over the mouthpiece of the inhaler.
+To clean it, wipe the mouthpiece of the inhaler with a dry cloth.

 If you use more Amaira than you should

-It is very important to use the inhaler as instructed.
+It is very important to use the inhaler exactly as prescribed.
 If you accidentally take more doses than recommended, consult your doctor or pharmacist.
-You may notice that your heart beats faster than normal and feel tremors.
-You may also have dizziness, headache, muscle weakness, and joint pain.
+You may notice that your heart beats faster than normal, and you may feel shaky.
+You may also feel dizzy, have a headache, weakness, and joint pain.

-If you have used large doses of salmeterol/fluticasona for long periods of time, you should ask your doctor or pharmacist for advice.
-This is because using high concentrations ofthis medicationmay reduce the amount of steroid hormones produced by the adrenal glands.
+If you have used high doses of salmeterol/fluticasone for long periods, you should ask your doctor or pharmacist for advice.
+This is because using high concentrations of this medicine may reduce the amount of steroid hormones produced by the adrenal glands.

 If you forget to use Amaira

-Additionally, if you stop takingsalmeterol/fluticasonaabruptly or reduce your dose, you may (very rarely) cause problems with your adrenal glands (adrenal insufficiency), which sometimes causes adverse effects.
+Additionally, if you stop taking salmeterol/fluticasone suddenly or reduce your dose, you may (very rarely) experience problems with your adrenal glands (adrenal insufficiency), which can sometimes cause side effects.

-These adverse effects may include any of the following:
+These side effects may include any of the following:

-• Fatigue and loss of appetite, feeling unwell
+• Tiredness and loss of appetite, feeling unwell

 • Discomfort and diarrhea